Privacy Intelligence: A Survey on Image Privacy in Online Social Networks: Privacy analysis in social experience

 Table \ref{tab:stage3} provides a breakdown of the reviewed solutions in the social experience stage.
-Similar to the previous stages, several shared design principles regarding OSN image privacy can also be identified in this stage.
+Common design principles regarding OSN image privacy in this stage are as follows:

-\begin{itemize} \item \textbf{In-the-wild mode.} In the social experience stage, the images have been already accessed and controlled by the recipients for social usages.
-In a sense, the images in this stage are in the wild, out of the original owner's control.
-Moreover, given the uncertainty of the recipients' behaviors, more open privacy issues are raised in this stage which is difficult for users to figure out one by one.
-Therefore, the OSN server should play an important role here to actively help the image owners protect their images from information leakage.
-From the perspective of practical implementation, the reviewed solutions in this stage can be implemented as add-in plugs in the OSN services, offering the possibility for OSN servers to provide persistent preservation.
+\begin{itemize} \item \textbf{In-the-wild mode.} In the social experience stage, images have been already accessed and are controlled by the recipients.
+In a sense, images are in the wild from now on, out of the original owner's control.
+Given the uncertainty of the recipients' behaviors, more open privacy issues are raised that is difficult for users to figure out one by one.
+OSN servers should play a more important role in protecting images from leakage.
+In this way, the reviewed solutions in this stage can be implemented as add-in plugs in the OSN services, allowing OSN servers to provide persistent preservation.

-\item \textbf{Integrity.} The integrity property of OSN image privacy in Definition \ref{definition1} should be a primary design goal in this stage, which defines whether the information contained in the shared image is intact during social usage.
+\item \textbf{Contextual integrity.} The contextual integrity property of OSN image privacy should be a primary design goal in this stage, which confirms whether the information contained in the shared image is intact during social usage.
 The design goal can be interpreted from two angles according to whether the recipients are trusted or not.
-For a trusted recipient, the goal is to preserve privacy while ensuring the complete social usability of the shared image, such as the visual integrity for human viewers or functional availability for social applications.
-For the untrusted one, the goal is to detect potential image manipulation and infringement to thwart further information leakage.
+For a trusted recipient, the goal is to preserve privacy while ensuring the complete images' social usability for human viewers or functional availability for social applications.
+For untrusted recipients, the goal is to detect potential image manipulation and infringement to thwart information leaks.

-\item \textbf{Protective intelligence.} As strong measures regarding privacy have been taken at the previous stage, the main target of privacy intelligence in this stage is to further intensify image privacy in the context of social experience to maintain a privacy-friendly environment in the long run.
-In this way, we name the privacy intelligence as \emph{persistent intelligence}. \end{itemize}
+\item \textbf{Persistent intelligence.} As strong measures regarding privacy have been taken at the previous stage, the main target of privacy intelligence in this stage is to intensify image privacy further in the context of social experience to maintain a privacy-friendly environment in the long run.
+For this reason, we name privacy intelligence in this stage as \emph{persistent intelligence}. \end{itemize}